-In these cases, the geolocation matches the 1-km area corresponding to the orange square in Figure 11.
+In these cases, the geolocation matches the 1-km area corresponding to the orange square in Figure 13.
 This corresponds to the 1-km pixel located in column 3, row 3.
-However, the actual L2 data are sampled from the blue square (1 km pixel located in col-
+However, the actual L2 data are sampled from the blue square (1 km pixel located in column 3, row 4).
+In other words, L2 data from MODIS detectors 4 and 9 are sampled (instead of detectors 3 and 8) in the 10-detector set.
+This patch was necessary because in some critical MODIS spectral bands on the Aqua platform, detectors 3 and 8 both died (that is, always contained missing data); so a shift to adjacent detectors was necessary to prevent many subsampled products from being completely missing (fill values) in L3.

-Figure 11.
-A shift in the L2 "sampling pixel" for 5 km L2 input products was implemented to prevent dead detectors from causing missing L3 data in Collection 5 (Orange = Collection 4 sampling at the center of the 5 × 5 (column 3, row 3), Blue = Collection 5 Sampling at (column 3, row 4) slightly off center of the 5 × 5 grid box.
+Figure 13.
+A shift in the L2 "sampling pixel" for 5 km L2 input products was implemented to prevent dead detectors from causing missing L3 data in Collection 5 (Orange = Collection 4 sampling at the center of the 5×5 (column 3, row 3), Blue = Collection 5 Sampling at (column 3, row 4) slightly off center of the 5×5 grid box.
 In other words, in Collection 4, L2 pixels from detectors 3 & 8 were sampled; in Collection 5, L2 pixels from detectors 4 & 9 were sampled.